himmAllRight/himmAllRight-source/content/post/creating-website-tests-pages.md

 more images, and more links.
 I've gotten better about breaking work up into separate branches (instead of doing everything in `master`), but even that isn't enough to ensure everything works as expected when generating this staic website.
-Then it hit me...
-I could write some simple testing... for my website source.
+Then the obvious hit me...
+I could write some simple testing... for my website.

 <!--more-->

 ## What to Test

 After editing a page, or drafting a new post, I often wonder "how can I be *sure* everything will still work when I publish this change"?
-I worry if every post file is *actually* being served as a web page, or worse... what if a post that isn't *ready* to be published is *accidentally* pushed with a website fix?
+I question if every post file is *actually* being served as a web page.
+Or worse...
+I fear that a post that isn't *ready* to be published might *accidentally* get pushed with an unrelated website fix.

-(By the way, this is a completely unreasonable fear, given that ALL of my website source files, drafts included are publicly hosted on Github.
+*(Yes, this is a completely unreasonable fear given that ALL of my website source files, drafts included, are publicly hosted on Github.
-Nonetheless, the fear exists).
+Nonetheless, the fear exists)*

-I also wonder if all the images and links I've referenced in my posts over the years... still work.
-However, solving that issue is for another post.
-In this post, we are going to focus on:
+As this will likely be a multi-post serries, In this post, we are going to focus on:

 - Setting up the test environment
 - Building the testing framework